webarch-coop/ansible-role-ansible/README.md

 A list of Python Package Index ([PyPI](https://pypi.org/)), package names, URLs and versions that will be installed as user packages if they are not already available as system packages, either using `pip` or `pipx` if the distro is Debian Bookworm.

-Each item in the list requires a `name` for the name of the PyPI package, when the `state` is not set to `absent` a `url` for the URL of the project on the PyPI website and a `version` is also required, when `pipx` (rather than `pip`) is used the optional `venv` variable is used set fo the name of the existing virtual environment that package should be injected into, the version can be a version number or `latest`, the `extras` list and `state` are optional, for example:
+Each item in the list requires a `name` for the name of the PyPI package, when the `state` is not set to `absent` a `url` for the URL of the project on the PyPI website and a `version` is also required, when `pipx` (rather than `pip`) is used the optional `venv` variable is used set fo the name of the existing virtual environment that package should be injected into, the version can be a version number or `latest`, the `extras` list and `state` are optional, in addition the optional `type` attribute is used for `pipx`, when it is not set `app` is assumed, the other option being `lib` for packages that don't provide applications, for example:

 ```yaml
 ans_pypi_pkgs: